Djallexi/Package-Grid-HYSPLIT/README.md

 > **macOS:** this step installs `gcc` via Homebrew automatically.
 > **Windows:** not supported — use WSL2 (Ubuntu) instead.

+### Step 4 — Open vignette // Still need to update to admit for vignettes so just open Step_by_step.R in inst/scripts

+vignette(package = "UpdatedDisperseR")

 ### Step 5 — Create the working directory structure